rickardlindberg/rickardlindberg.me/writing/alan-kay-notes/index.markdown

 ## Late binding

-Late binding is another idea that Kay talks about that I want to understand better.
+Late-binding is another idea that Kay talks about that I want to understand better.

 From Kay from [The Early History Of Smalltalk - Bret Victor](http://worrydream.com/EarlyHistoryOfSmalltalk/):